 But things begin to stray from their expected course once Katherine and Alucard actually get married.
 And then they get even more complicated when Frank shoots and kills Katherine while confronting Alucard.
 Up to this point, we’ve been watching a story about Alucard’s seduction of Katherine.
 Now we’re thrust into a story about our hero’s declining sanity as he deals with the guilt of having killed the woman he loves.

 Robert Paige doesn’t have much interesting material to work with in the first section of the film, and during that time he’s largely relegated to the sidelines.
 But when he gets a chance to genuinely act, he knocks it out of the park.
 Frank’s guilt and horror quickly reduce him to a stammering mess victimized by dark forces he can’t comprehend.
 All he’s certain about is that he has Katherine’s blood on his hands, but there comes a point where he can’t even be certain of that.
 And what begins as a brief reassuring moment for him soon takes a plummet into yet more dread.
-It’s surprising to see a character that was initially so flat abruptly take center stage and exhibit so much sympathy in death.
+It’s surprising to see a character that was initially so flat abruptly take center stage and exhibit so much sympathy.
 Paige never reaches the manic heights of Dwight Frye’s Renfield in the original Dracula, but I think his character serves a purpose similar to the film version of Renfield: he’s the victim who gets put through the wringer more than anyone else, becoming the audience’s main target of sympathy in the process.

 Perhaps even more surprising is what the script does with Katherine.
 Of course we know she’s become a vampire once she reappears after being shot, but normally when that happens to a woman in a Dracula story, it’s kind of a dead end character-wise.
 Our expectation is that she’ll spend the rest of the film playing second banana to Alucard.
 But ultimately, Alucard isn’t the true big bad of the film — Katherine herself is.
 This all comes to light towards the end of the film, when the undead Katherine visits Frank in prison and reveals that her death and resurrection was all part of her larger plan.
 She never loved Alucard: in fact, she brought him to Dark Oaks and married him only so she could gain his immortality, plotting to have him killed afterward.
 Why?
 So she and Frank can be together forever, just like they always wanted.
 It’s a brilliant curveball, mainly because it makes us stop and reconsider all the behavior we’ve witnessed from Katherine up to this point.
 We’ve always been watching a destructive romance, but it wasn’t about an innocent woman falling under the spell of a sinister stranger.
 It was the story of a woman’s obsession with eternity and how she was willing to manipulate and kill anyone who stood in her way — even her own family members — all for the sake of an eternal love.
 And when he’s faced with the reality of that love, Frank decides that he wants no part of it.
 After fighting and killing Alucard at Katherine’s behest, he then turns on Katherine and sets her coffin ablaze as she sleeps inside.